gladiusio/gladius-hiring-challenge/README.md

 Blockchain development is relatively new, so we've created this challenge in a way that there are multiple levels of completion.
 We are looking for creativity and problem solving skills are more important than 100% completion.

-This challenge asks that you write a server side application, for instance Node.js with Express routing; an interface to input data to submit; and successfully submitting this data to our deployed contract.
+This challenge asks that you write a server side application with a client facing blockchain interface, for instance Node.js with Express routing; an interface to input data to submit; and successfully submitting this data to our deployed contract.
+This can be done client sided where the user authorizes transactions through something like MetaMask.

 Our contract has been deployed to the Ropsten Test Net.
 If you need the Application Contract address, email us at [careers@gladius.io](mailto://careers@gladius.io).
 We want to keep this secret to get an estimate of time to completion.